Ally Beardsley: Personal life

 Beardsley first played Dungeons & Dragons on Dimension 20, as their parents had religious objections to the game while they were growing up.
 Although raised religious, Beardsley has since left their childhood church.

 Beardsley is queer and transgender.
 When they had just started to use gender neutral pronouns, Beardsley created and played a transgender character in their second season of Dimension 20 "who had transitioned in ways" they had not yet.
 Beardsley highlighted the fun aspect of fantasy where you get to do anything by "stripping away the crunchy, real-world limitations" and felt that character's story arc was "extremely euphoric".

 They also have ADHD.
 They graduated from Point Loma Nazarene University; the student debt they accrued while attending university was the focus of the 2019 show Total Forgiveness.
+On August 6, 2025, Beardsley announced the birth of their first child.